AutoJenny/blog/docs/temp/article_structure_and_preview_ui_implementation_checklist.md

 **Reminder:**
 - Tick off each box as you complete the task.
 - Do not begin backend/API work until frontend mockups and navigation are signed off by all stakeholders.

+> **Note:** Static Template View frontend is complete and ready for stakeholder review.